 The Eatwell Guide is suitable for most people including people of all ethnic origins and people who are of a healthy weight or overweight.
 It is also suitable for vegetarians.
 It does not apply to children under two years of age because they have different nutritional needs.
-Anyone under medical supervision or with special dietary needs might want to can check with their GP, or a registered dietitian, to be clear about whether or not they understand if the Eatwell Guide is suitable for them.
+Anyone under medical supervision or with special dietary needs can check with their GP, or a registered dietitian, to be clear about whether or not they understand if the Eatwell Guide is suitable for them.

 The Eatwell Guide is based on the main food groups that together provide a healthy diet.